 -

-West Houston Water Treatment Plant – Supplies water primarily from the groundwater system to western parts of the city.
+West Houston Water Treatment Plant – Supplies water primarily from the groundwater system to the western parts of the city.

 The treatment process includes: